Noncash Qualified Appraisals Gone Wrong: Deconstructing Appraiser(al) Requirements and Forms 8283/8282

 Want to Learn More?

-Join Bryan Clontz, Ph.D., CFP®, CAP®, Ryan Raffin, JD and Russ Willis, JD, LLM for a free, information webinar that will take a very deep dive into qualified appraisals as well as key court cases highlighting where things can go wrong.
+Please watch the webinar recording featuring Bryan Clontz, Ph.D., CFP®, CAP®, Ryan Raffin, JD and Russ Willis, JD, LLM while they take a very deep dive into qualified appraisals as well as key court cases highlighting where things can go wrong.

 Past Webinar Recordings (charitablesolutionsllc.com/webinars)